-Michaelmas 2004

-J. M. E. Hyland
+Michaelmas 2005 J. M. E. Hyland

-Again this sheet contains Basic Questions which focus on the examinable component of the course, together with Additional Questions for those wishing to take things further.
+Again the Basic Questions focus on the examinable component of the course, while with Additional Questions are for those wishing to take things further.
 The questions are not equally difficult; most of the hardest are among the Additional Questions.

-The sheet is a modification of Gabriel Paternain's sheet from last year.
-Please send comments and corrections (especially important for the new questions) to m.hyland@dpmms.cam.ac.uk.
+The sheet is almost identical to last year's sheet, itself a modification of a sheet prepared by Gabriel Paternain.

+Please send comments and corrections to m.hyland@dpmms.cam.ac.uk.